TheStigger/TheStigger.github.io/about.md

 ---

-I am Maxim Solomkin and I am studying at Kiev Polytechnic Institute and the Heat and Power Energe Department on the Programm Engineering speciality.
+I am Maxim Solomkin and I am studying at Kiev Polytechnic Institute at the Heat and Power Energe Department on the Programm Engineering speciality.

 Somewhere there I will add my resume and some links to my profile